William Congreve, The Way of the World

 W's daughter, Mrs. Fainall, whose fortunes are controlled by her husband

-though she hates him, because she has been offended by Millamant's careless
+even though now she hates him, because she has been offended by Millamant's careless

 - Mrs. Marwood tells Fainall he now can divorce Mrs. Fainall

-(jealously presuming Mrs. F. is having an affair with Mirabell).
+because she jealously presumes Mrs. F. is having an affair with Mirabell.
 Fainall

 foils the match Lady Wishfort plans between Millamant and Sir Wilfull by